chrisvana/repobuild/README.md

 ###### Status
 - Functional for Mac and Linux.
 - In beta, some rules may change.
+- A small side project, so turnaround might be slow.

 ###### Why?
 - Initially a learning project